mhansen/graphviz-docs/content/en/docs/attrs/truecolor.md

 types:
 - bool
 used_by: G
+description: Whether internal bitmap rendering relies on a truecolor color model or uses
 ---
-Whether internal bitmap rendering relies on a truecolor color model or uses a color palette.
+color palette.

 If `truecolor` is unset, `truecolor` is not used